Introduction #

 The plugin menu is only visible to users with Administrator access and is found on the sidebar menu as shown below:

 Select Plugins ⇒ Installed Plugins to obtain a list of the installed plugins, and their status.
+The information for the plugin shows its dependency on other plugins.
+As shown below, SiteWork Core requires the Meta Box plugin to operate correctly.

 All plugins have an Activated or Deactivated option.
 SiteWorks plugins should not be deactivated as this will impact on the site’s functionality.
 If problems do occur all non-SiteWorks plugins must be deactivated to permit testing.